Andre-lab/evodock/README.md

 ### OS Requirements

-This package is supported for Linux (macOS will soon be added).
+This package is supported for Linux/macOS.
 The package has been tested on the following systems:

 Linux: Ubuntu 20.04.5-6 and CentOS Linux 7